Reasoning on the Manifold: Bidirectional Consistency for Self-Verification in Diffusion Language Models: Method

 Subsequently, we perform \textit{Backward Reconstruction} using the pre-trained denoiser $p_\theta$.
 Starting from the absorbing state $\tilde{x}_t$, we execute $K$ iterative denoising steps with a linear schedule, to generate a reconstructed trajectory $\hat{x}_0 \sim p_\theta(\cdot | \tilde{x}_t; K)$.
 A critical advantage of this estimator is its computational efficiency.
 Unlike the generative process which requires the full trajectory length $T$, our verification step performs only a truncated reconstruction with $K \ll T$ (e.g., $K=16$ vs. $T=1024$).
 This allows BMC to probe the manifold stability of a solution with a fraction of the cost required for resampling.

-To instantiate the measure $\mathcal{D}(x_0, \hat{x}_0)$, we leverage the fact that maximizing the negative dissimilarity is equivalent to maximizing the similarity between the original and reconstructed states.
+While the perturb-and-reconstruct protocol itself is general, the dissimilarity measure $\mathcal{D}(x_0, \hat{x}_0)$ must be instantiated to match the decision-critical structure of the target domain, and alternative instantiations are discussed in Appendix~\ref{sec:code_generation}.
+Specifically, we leverage the fact that maximizing the negative dissimilarity is equivalent to maximizing the similarity between the original and reconstructed states.
 To provide a comprehensive measurement of stability, we compute a composite score $S_{\text{BMC}}$ derived from six metrics widely adopted for evaluating generation fidelity.
 Let $M = \{i \mid m_i = 0\}$ be the set of masked indices.
 The components are defined as follows:

 \textit{Token Accuracy} ($s_{\text{tok}}$) monitors local convergence by measuring the exact reconstruction rate of masked tokens: \textit{Semantic Similarity} ($s_{\text{sem}}$) accounts for valid paraphrasing by computing the cosine similarity between sentence embeddings $\phi(x_0)$ and $\phi(\hat{x}_0)$: \textit{Number Retention} ($s_{\text{num}}$) captures the stability of critical logic nodes in mathematical reasoning.
 Let $\mathcal{N}(x_0)$ be the multiset of numbers extracted from sequence $x_0$.
 We define stability as the recall rate: \textit{Final Answer Match} ($s_{\text{ans}}$) captures the terminal convergence of the reasoning trajectory.
 Using a task-specific extractor $E(\cdot)$, we define a binary indicator: \textit{Auxiliary Metrics}: We additionally track \textit{Character Similarity} ($s_{\text{char}}$), the normalized Levenshtein ratio, to ensure morphological robustness; and \textit{Intrinsic Confidence} ($s_{\text{conf}}$), the average predicted probability during reconstruction, to verify if the trajectory lies in a high-density region.